clungu/clungu.github.io/_posts/2020-11-22-Distilling_a_Random_Forest_with_a_single_DecisionTree.md

 ---

-On HackerNews there was a topic discussed at some point about ways to distill knowledge from a complex (almost black box) large tree ensamble (a RandomForest with lots of sub-trees was used as an example).
+On HackerNews there was a topic discussed at some point about ways to distil knowledge from a complex (almost black box) large tree ensemble (a RandomForest with lots of sub-trees was used as an example).

-You would like to do this for multiple resones, but one of them is model exaplainability, so a way to understand how that complex model behaves so you can draw conclusions and improve it (or guard against its failures).
+You would like to do this for multiple reasons, but one of them is model exaplainability, so a way to understand how that complex model behaves so you can draw conclusions and improve it (or guard against its failures).

 One comment really caught my eye: